apache/spark/docs/configuration.md

   <td><code>spark.io.compression.codec</code></td>
   <td>lz4</td>
   <td>
-    The codec used to compress internal data such as RDD partitions,event log, broadcast variables and shuffle outputs.
+    The codec used to compress internal data such as RDD partitions, event log, broadcast variables and shuffle outputs.
 By default, Spark provides three codecs: <code>lz4</code>, <code>lzf</code>, and <code>snappy</code>.
 You can also use fully qualified class names to specify the codec, e.g.